 Community an awareness of learning how to be selfless and putting others first;

 Opportunity finding an interest and/or exploring a passion;

 Excellence striving to achieve something special.

 Pupils have the opportunity to shape the co-curriculum through the Co-Curricular Council (student voice) and students take leading roles in running co-curricular activities for younger pupils.
 Outstanding contribution is recognised through the Colours system, with ties and badges awarded for Full and Half Colours, and Commendations, across all sections of the school.

-To see an example of a more usual term's co-curricular offer, view the Lent 2020 clubs and societies schedule here.
+To see an example of a more usual term's co-curricular offer, view the Advent 2020 clubs and societies schedule here.

 "Because of all the opportunities I have had, and the willingness of the teachers to help me fit everything in, I feel I am fulfilling my potential in both sport and music.
 I feel I'm achieving a lot and I'm having fun.", Ethan, Year 10, Football club, Symphony Orchestra, Chamber Orchestra, Duke of Edinburgh

 "I feel very fortunate to attend Alleyn’s; a school that has encouraged me to pursue a diverse range of opportunities and wholeheartedly supported my endeavours along the way.
 I’ve acted, danced and sung, played sport (both competitively and for fun), been a Saturday Maths mentor to primary school pupils and found my niche through Volunteering, thanks to Alleyn’s philosophy of allowing every pupil to follow their own path, without judgement, to realise their potential."
 Grace, Year 12, Drama, Volunteering, Music

 Read about Alleyn's co-curricular philosophy in School Report magazine.